Johnsoct/fsd/src/docs/application-state.md

 }
 ```

 This allows us to use an O(1) time complexity (almost instant) to access any data directly with the key.
-We do not need to filter, etc.
+We do not need to filter or loop over values within an entity.

-#### Storage options
+#### Browser storage options

 | Type | Indexed DB | Local storage | Session storage |
 | -- | :--: | :--: | :--: |